 Taste and re-season with salt if necessary!

 Pour the cooked veggies into the whisked eggs.
 Stir to combine.
 If you like, you could even add in a little hot sauce.

 Preheat the oven to 350 degrees F and grease a muffin pan with cooking spray.

 Pour the egg/veggie mixture evenly into the muffin pan.
 You’ll have enough for all 12 muffin slots!

 Bake for about 15 minutes, or until the tops are firm to the touch or if an inserted toothpick comes out clean.

-You may see extra liquid in the bottom of your storage container, and these healthy egg muffins are really tender and juicy.
-Why?
-Because of all the vegetables!
-It’s totally normal.
-If the excess juice bothers you, just blot the muffin before you warm it up in the microwave.
+You may see extra liquid in the bottom of your storage container because of all the vegetables.
+Don’t worry, it’s totally normal.
+If the excess liquid bothers you, just blot the muffin before you warm them up in the microwave.

 Psssstttt…Right now, newsletter subscribers get my FREE PDF All-Stars Cookbook with this recipe.

-Hurry and sign up here if you like FREE yummy food!
+Hurry and sign up below if you like FREE yummy food!